Id, Ego, and Superego

 Freud’s superego is the moral component of the psyche, representing internalized societal values and standards.
 It contrasts with the id’s desires, guiding behavior towards moral righteousness and inducing guilt when standards aren’t met.

 The superego (Latin for “over-I” or “above the ego”) incorporates the values and morals of society, which are learned from one’s parents and others.
-It develops around 3 – 5 years during the phallic stage of psychosexual development.

 In everyday terms, the superego is like one’s inner critic or inner angel, providing a sense of right and wrong.